Have you protected your copyright yet?

 1 Samuel 2:9

-9 He will guard the feet of his saints, but the wicked will be silenced in darkness.
-"It is not by strength that one prevails; NIV
+9 He will keep the feet of his saints, and the wicked shall be silent in darkness; for by strength shall no man prevail.

 Acts 17:28